aeris-consulting/catadioptre/docs/index.md

 Classes with a visibility less than `package-protected` are not supported.

 **WARNING:** When generating the proxies for Kotlin with Maven, internal classes are not supported.
 There is no known issue with Gradle.

+## Further currently known limitations

+We are still in the development phase and improving the library as fast as we can.
+Here are known limitations:
+* There are two different annotations to enable the proxy generation for Java and Kotlin, we plan to consolidate them in a near future
+* Integration with Gradle and Maven is not optimal, we will create plugins to make the work with Catadioptre more transparent
+* Kotlin extended members are not supported
+* Members in anonymous classes are not supported

+We are heavily working to remove those limitations and improve your experience as much as possible.